rocher-ros/my_website/content/publication/domains_LOL2019/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Limnology and Oceanography: Letters*, ASLO." publication_short = "In *Limnology and Oceanography: Letters*"
+publication = "In *Limnology and Oceanography: Letters*, ASLO" publication_short = "In *Limnology and Oceanography: Letters*"

 # Abstract and optional shortened version.